A crazy rumor is going around that iced coffee is illegal in Canada, and it’s set off a whirlwind of speculation across

 - 2Add The Syrup

-Press down on the plunger to filter out the coffee grounds, and then pour your black coffee into a glass.
-Add maple syrup (how much you add will depend on your preferences).
+Press down on the plunger to filter out the coffee grounds, then pour black coffee into a glass.
+Add maple syrup (how much you add will depend on preferences).

 - 3Cool It Down

-Usually, you would leave the coffee to cool, but with Canadian iced coffee, you stir in milk and then add ice to the drink.
-This will cool the coffee down, but the ice will melt into the iced coffee drink and further dilute it.
+Stir in milk and add ice to the drink.
+This will cool the coffee down, allowing the ice to melt into the iced coffee drink and further dilute it.

 Frequently Asked Questions About Coffee In Canada